Gyrth/OGMods/README.md

 # Weapon Switcher
+Since the base game doesn't have a weapon switcher I thought I'd make one.
+Inspired by the weapon switcher in Zelda.
 ## Howto install:
 	1. Put the weapon_switcher folder into [Overgrowth Cache folder]/Data/Mods.
 ## Howto use the weapon switcher: